Advertisement

 The Porch on Windy Hill

-September 18-October 13
+September 18-October 13, 2024

-People’s Light, 39 Conestoga Road
+People’s Light, 39 Conestoga Road, Philadelphia

 Opening this weekend is the regional premiere presentation of The Porch on Windy Hill.
-Presented by People’s Light as they kick off their 50th anniversary season, The Porch on Windy Hill tells the story of Mira, a biracial Korean American violinist and her boyfriend Beckett who reconnect with her estranged grandfather in the mountains of North Carolina.
+Presented by People’s Light as they kick off their 50th anniversary season, The Porch on Windy Hill tells the story of Mira, a biracial Korean American violinist, and her boyfriend Beckett, who reconnect with her estranged grandfather in the mountains of North Carolina.
 There, they discover the ability to bridge divides and heal wounds through the power of music, drawing from bluegrass melodies.

 Montco Jazz Festival